benphelps/homepage-docs/src/pages/en/installation/k8s.md

             pathType: Prefix
 ```

-## Method 2: Kubernetes Manifests
+## Install with Kubernetes Manifests

-If you don't want to use the unofficial Helm chart, you can also create your own Kubernetes manifests and use `kubectl apply -f homepage-manifest.yaml`.
+If you don't want to use the unofficial Helm chart, you can also create your own Kubernetes manifests and apply them with `kubectl apply -f filename.yaml`.

 Here's an example of a Kubernetes manifest file that would work: